WindowsNT/asm/Readme.md

 * DMMI: https://www.codeproject.com/Articles/894522/Teh-Low-Level-M-ss-DOS-Multicore-Mode-Interface

-At the moment, the first part is implemented (Real/Protected/Long mode), the Protected Mode Virtualization (working in Bochs), the third part (test SIPI multicore, working on Bochs and VMWare) and the fourth part almost finished (DMMI).
+At the moment, the first part is implemented (Real/Protected/Long mode), the Protected Mode Virtualization (working in Bochs), the third part (test SIPI multicore, working on Bochs and VMWare) and the fourth part finished (DMMI).
 More to follow soon.

 ## Instructions
 1. Edit build.bat to specify flat assembler (FASM) path.